 Studying the patterns of the designs with 2 treatment groups with 4-plex experiments

-Applying the simulated annealing algorithm, some optimal designs have found.
-This write-up describes the patterns of these designs.
-From studying these patterns, it can be a good starting point to construct a generic method for designing the two-phase MudPIT-iTRAQ experiments.
+Using simulated annealing, some optimal designs have found [for which set of design parameters?
+You need to say this upfront.].
+This write-up describes the patterns [in which part(s) of the designs?] of these designs.
+If patterns are identfied, it can be a good starting point [why only a starting point?
+Recall our discussion about the design search space?] to develop and define a generic method for designing the two-phase MudPIT-iTRAQ experiments.

-The most trivial designs for the MudPIT-iTRAQ two-phase experiments are the designs with 2 treatment groups and two technical replicates with four-plex system.
-The patterns can then be divided into two main groups based on number of biological replicates from the first phase experiments: a) designs with even number of biological replicates and b) designs odd number of biological replicates.
+The most trivial designs for the MudPIT-iTRAQ two-phase experiments are those with 2 treatment groups and two technical replicates [no mention of biological reps???
+As written, what does this mean?]with four-plex system.
+The patterns [which patterns?
+You haven’t yet said that you’ve found any patterns.
+The way your first paragraph is written it doesn’t say that you actually have found any patterns.] can then be divided into two main groups based on number of biological replicates from the first phase experiments: a) designs with even numbers of biological replicates [now you mention biological replicates but you haven’t mentioned them before.] and b) designs odd number of biological replicates.

-For the designs with 2 treatment groups and two technical replicates with four-plex system, the number of biological replicates is identical to the number of MudPIT run for the second phase experiments.
+For designs with 2 treatment groups and two technical replicates with four-plex system, the number of biological replicates is identical to the number of MudPIT runs for the second phase experiments.

-For the rest of this write-up, the allocations are illustrated as a matrix where the rows correspond to the runs and columns correspond to the tags.
+For the rest of this write-up, the allocations [which allocations are you talking about?] are shown as a matrix where the rows correspond to the runs and columns correspond to the tags.
 In addition, the upper case letter denotes the animal ID and the lower case letter denotes the treatments.
+[This sentence is meaningless if you haven’t explained what you mean by allocations.]

-a) An example of design with even number of biological replicates is four biological replicates.
-Animal A, C, E and G are assigned to treatment “a” and Animal B, D, F and H are assigned to treatment “b”.
+a) An example of a design with an even number of biological replicates is four biological replicates.
+Animals A, C, E and G are assigned to treatment “a” and Animals B, D, F and H are assigned to treatment “b”.

-The animal allocation can be shown as follows,
+The animal allocation is as follows:

 [,1] [,2] [,3] [,4]